Rangers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite seven times over their past 10 games and won each of those contests.
+- In eight games as the favorite over the last 10 matchups, the Rangers have a perfect record of 8-0.

-- In their last 10 games with a total, the Rangers and their opponents are 2-7-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Rangers and their opponents have combined to hit the over two times.

-- In their last two games with a spread, the Rangers failed to cover each time.
+- The Rangers are 1-2-0 ATS over their last 10 games.
+Texas' last three games have gone under the set point total, and the average total in that span was 8.3.

 Rangers Betting Records & Stats

-- The Rangers have gone 46-27 in games they were listed as the moneyline favorite (winning 63% of those games).
+- The Rangers have won 63.5% of the games this season when they were the moneyline favorite (47-27).

-- Texas has a 6-1 record (winning 85.7% of its games) when it has played as moneyline favorites of -250 or shorter.
+- Texas has played three times as moneyline favorites with odds of -300 or shorter, and earned a victory in each game.

-- The implied moneyline probablility in this matchup gives the Rangers a 71.4% chance to win.
+- The Rangers have an implied moneyline win probability of 75% in this matchup.

-- In the 112 games in which bookmakers have set an over/under for Texas, it has combined with opponents to go over the total 55 times (55-50-7).
+- Texas has had an over/under set by bookmakers 113 times, and have combined with opponents to go over the total in 55 of those games (55-51-7).

-- The Rangers have covered 66.7% of their games this season, going 8-4-0 against the spread.
+- The Rangers have collected a 9-4-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!